CDR

 What dock leveler brands can be handled?

 Service requests reference the major commercial dock equipment brands found in Central Ohio facilities, including Rite-Hite, Serco, Kelley, McGuire, Pentalift, Blue Giant, Nordock, and Poweramp.
-Brand and model details help the dispatched provider arrive prepared with the right parts and documentation.
+Brand and model details help the servicing provider arrive prepared with the right parts and documentation.
 If you do not know the brand, photos of the leveler nameplate and control box are usually enough to identify it.

 Q07